Fawnfaced/ThreeRulesOneLife/README.md

 ##  Controls
 - **Move:** WASD / Arrow Keys
-- **Shoot:** Left Mouse Button
+- **Shoot:** CTRL
-- **Pause:** Esc

 ---

 ## How to Play
-- At the start, you have **3 lives**.
+- You start with **3 lives**.
-- Three random rules are active each round — they can limit your movement, change how enemies behave, or make you take damage when standing still.
+- At any time, three random rules are active — they can limit your movement, change enemy behavior, or make you take damage when standing still.
 - Adapt quickly to survive as long as possible.
-- When all lives are lost, it's game over!
+- When all lives are lost, the game ends.

 ---